vvasabi/blog/source/blog/2016-08-15-finding-camellias-in-toronto.html.md

 ---
 title: Finding Camellias in Toronto
+cover_image: /images/camellia-shishi-gashira.jpg
 date: 2016-08-15
 tags: gardening, camellia
 ---
 I love camellias.
+Pictured above is my *Camellia Hiemalis* Shishi Gashira in buds that hopefully will bloom in September.
 This post is going to be my first post about gardening.
 There are many qualities that I really like about camellias.
 READMORE They produce profuse blooms of large and beautiful flowers during cold, gloomy seasons when few other plants are in bloom.
 The foliage is attractive, glossy and can be used to make tea. (*Camellia sinensis* is the species commercially grown to produce tea leaves.)
 They are evergreen and remain lush in winter, when anything else would likely be a conifer.
 They do not demand full sun and are content to be containerized on a condo balcony.
 Last but not the least, many cultivars will stand short periods of freezing temperatures as low as −15 °C, and there are cold hardier ones that can tolerate temperatures as low as −25 °C.

 Therefore, during the past 10 months or so, I have been trying to get my hands onto camellias.
 Since camellias are not reliably hardy in the GTA area, no nurseries I am aware of grow them here, and